AndyObtiva/glimmer-dsl-tk/README.md

 ![glimmer dsl tk screenshot sample hello world](images/glimmer-dsl-tk-screenshot-sample-hello-world.png)

-NOTE: Glimmer DSL for Tk is in alpha mode.
+NOTE: Glimmer DSL for Tk is currently in early alpha mode (incomplete).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
 It is still an early alpha, so the more feedback and issues you report the better.

 Other [Glimmer](https://github.com/AndyObtiva/glimmer) DSL gems:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop Development GUI Framework)